semgrep/semgrep-docs/docs/deployment/cloud-scanning.md

 1. Click the **<i class="fa-solid fa-gear"></i> gear icon** to access the settings page for that repository.
 1. Click the dropdown at the header and click **Delete project**.

+## Revoke Semgrep's access to your repositories

+### Remove the private app

+The following steps revoke the code access you previously granted Semgrep for all repositories you selected.

+1. In Semgrep AppSec Platform, click **<i class="fa-solid fa-gear"></i> Settings > Source Code Managers**.
+1. On the entry of the SCM you want to remove, click **Remove app**.
+1. Click **Remove** to confirm.

+### Limit access to specific repositories

+tk write out

 ## Appendix

+### Permissions

+Both the public and private Semgrep GitHub app must have access to the repositories you want to scan.
+You can view

 ### Load management